oxnr/awesome-notes/Business/Principles.md

 ## Future

 - Think about in detail, how the world is going to look in the future.
 10 - 20 - 50 years from now.
+- Introducing SaaS tools for x, y and z introduces a new set of problems (Service reliability, Data sync ancross services, Changing Processes and Architecture to tools and not the other way around.
+Eventually Google and Amazon will provide enough conveneince for all those smaller features-as-a-service.
+Many tools will die for example.